thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

         Take backup through orion master. (default: True)

 * `tscli backup delete *`name`*` Deletes the named backup.
 * `tscli backup ls` List all backups taken by the system.
+Note that this command only shows periodic backups, and not manual backups.
 * `tscli backup restore` Restore cluster using backup.